 Focus on Whole Foods

-Include a lot of whole foods in your meals that are naturally gluten free.
+Include many whole foods in your meals that are naturally gluten free.
 Fruits, vegetables, nuts, beans, eggs, meat, milk, yogurt, and most cheeses are naturally gluten free.
 Many brands of baked beans are also gluten free..
 Try to pick fruits or vegetables that are in season so the cost will be lower, or purchase frozen instead of fresh.

-If you have a local farmer’s market stop by and see what they have to offer and what their prices are.
-You can often get produce fresh off the farm for less than you would pay at the supermarket, and you are supporting a local business at the same time.
-(In these tough times when many farmer's markets are closed, you can often get a subscription box
+If you have a local farmer’s market, see what they offer and their prices.
+You can often get fresh produce off the farm for less than you would pay at the supermarket, and you are supporting a local business simultaneously.
+(In these tough times when many farmer’s markets are closed, you can often get a subscription box.

 Cook More Than You Need